Ratheshan03/F1-Race-Management-System/README.md

-# Formula-One-Championship Management System
+# Formula-One-Championship Race Management System
+- The project has been done in order fulfill requirements of the 2nd year OOP module Coursework.

-## Management System with different functionalites
+## Management System Console application/ GUI Interface with different functionalites

 - createDriver    - Create a new driver to the Championship race
 - deleteDriver    - Delete an existing driver from the championship